JuliaLang/julia/doc/stdlib/base.rst

    Check two array shapes for compatibility, allowing trailing singleton dimensions, and return whichever shape has more dimensions.

+.. function:: checkbounds(array, indexes...)

+   Throw an error if the specified indexes are not in bounds for the given array.

 Array functions
 ~~~~~~~~~~~~~~~